 Commercial solicitation is strictly prohibited.
-The operation of any commercial business from College facilities is prohibited unless authorized by the VPSA, VP of Finance & Administration, or their designee.
+The operation of any commercial business from College facilities is prohibited unless authorized by the VP of Student Affairs, VP of Finance & Administration, or their designee.

 STANDARDS OF CONDUCT

 Standards of behavior that C of I consider essential to its educational mission and its community life are found in this policy.
 These general behavioral expectations and the resultant policies represent a reasonable regulation of student conduct.